AkankshaCheeti/NetShare-CS536-Project/README.md

 ## Blogpost

+Packet and flow level header traces are critical to many network management tasks, for instance they are used to develop new types of anomaly detection algorithms but access to such traces remains challenging due to business and privacy concerns.
+An alternative is to generate synthetic traces.

-In this paper, we aim to reproduce NetShare, which can tackle many of the challenges by carefully understanding the limitations of GAN-based methods.
+In this project, we aim to reproduce NetShare, which can tackle many of the challenges by carefully understanding the limitations of GAN-based methods.
 They followed the following key ideas in building NetShare to tackle:

 1. Learning synthetic models for a merged flow-level trace across epochs instead of treating header traces from each epoch as an independent tabular dataset.
 This reformulation captures the intra-and inter-epoch correlations of traces.
 2. Data parallelism learning was introduced in this approach to improve the scalability.